What to expect at a Japanese Hospital

 After the consultation

 Go to the payment department and submit your billing information file.
 Receive your number card for payment.
+Usually the section to submit your file and the section to make payment is different.

 When your turn comes, pay the bill at the payment counter.
 Receive your prescription.

 If you wish to receive medicine at the hospital, go to the pharmacy in the hospital.
 Or you can choose to have the prescription filled at a pharmacy outside of the hospital.
+Sometimes hospitals ask you to do either way.